jamestse1114/Supervised-Machine-Learning-Classification-for-Statlog-Vehicle-Silhouettes-Dataset/README.md

 5. Keras
 6. seaborn

 You can install these libraries using pip.
 To use the project Python scripts, The Jupyter notebooks contain the Python codes for the corresponding supervised learning method.
-The `Model_Ensembles` file contains all the experienced models and the combined stacking model to compare the different supervised learning methods.
+The `Model_Ensembles.ipynb` file contains all the experienced models and the combined stacking model to compare the different supervised learning methods.
+You can start by using the data exploration scripts to understand the dataset.
+Lastly, the `Project Report` documents our examination on the dataset and the results.

 ## Contributors